 Nathan: One of the macro-trends which I have seen is that the larger, more sophisticated financial institutions have had a really significant advantage over the smaller local banks when it comes to deposit growth which in fact expands further in times of financial stress like what we are facing with COVID-19.
 The larger banks have better online presence and a more national reach.
 They end up with more cash on deposit.
 The strength of these large banks will naturally cause pressure on smaller community banks as customers flock to the perceived safety of big banks.
 This in turn could result in further consolidation of banking within the United States.

 Thank you to Nathan Agens of PNC Bank for sharing his insights on how the banking industry is reacting to COVID-19.
 Please check back soon for our next interview which will be focused on the manufacturing industry.
-If you have suggestions for interview topics or professionals, please contact Jordan Blask.

 About Nathan Agens